andreabellome/saturn_moon_tours/README.md

 git clone "https://github.com/andreabellome/saturn_moon_tours"
 ```

 Only invited developers can contribute to the folder, and each should create a separate branch or to fork, otherwise push requests will not be accepted on main branch modifications.
 This work is under [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/), i.e., Attribution-NonCommercial 4.0 International.
+To cite this software, please cite Bellome [[4]](#4) and Bellome et al. [[5]](#5).

 One notices here that a the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
 Future developments will eliminate this need.